shamirlabs/docs/docs/testnet/prepare/configure.md

 ---
-title: Configure ports and run
+title: 3.
+Configure ports & run
 hide_table_of_contents: false
 ---

 # Configure ports and run

+### Configure ports

 Your Diva client needs to talk to other nodes in order to perform signatures, receive duties, and find peers.
 For that reason: